Your location is outside the National Library of Australia. Resources you can access:

 |Show by title|

-Dacheng shu ju you xian gong si: Dacheng Old Journal Full-text Database includes a collection of 7,000 periodicals, 130,000 issues and 1.3 million articles, which were published from 1840 to 1949 in mainland China.
-Many of the periodicals in Dacheng database are rare and unique during late Qing Dynasty.
+Dacheng shu ju you xian gong si: Dacheng Old Periodical Full-text Database is a collection of 7,000 periodicals, 140,000 issues and 2.6 million articles, which were published from 1840 to 1949 in mainland China.
+Much of the content are high-definition scans from the original items, and thus rare and unique, making them very valuable historical records.
 Subjects covered include philosophy, economic, politics, military, industry, agriculture, transportation, literature ,history, geography , astronomy and astrology.
+It has become a valuable database tool for researchers in various disciplines.

 Association of European Research Libraries: The DART consortia of European research libraries provides researchers with a single European Portal for the discovery of electronic theses and dissertations.
 Theses originate from 300 universitities in 19 European countries.
 Theses are available in full text.